boazbk/tcs/lec_03_computation.md

 ![We can implement the logic of transistors using water.
 The water pressure from the gate closes or opens a faucet between the source and the sink.](../figure/transistor_water.png){#transistor-water-fig .class width=300px height=300px}

 There are several ways to implement the logic of a transistor.
-For example, we can use faucets to implement it using water pressure (e.g. [transistor-water-fig](){.ref}).^[This might seem as curiosity but there is a field known as [fluidics](https://en.wikipedia.org/wiki/Fluidics) concerned with implementing logical operations using liquids or gasses.
+For example, we can use faucets to implement it using water pressure (e.g. [transistor-water-fig](){.ref}).^[This might seem as merely a  curiosity but there is a field known as [fluidics](https://en.wikipedia.org/wiki/Fluidics) concerned with implementing logical operations using liquids or gasses.
 Some of the motivations include operating in extreme environmental conditions such as in space or  a battlefield, where standard electronic equipment would not survive.]
 However, the standard implementation uses electrical current.
 One of the original implementations used   _vacuum tubes_.
 As its name implies, a vacuum tube is a tube containing nothing (i.e., vacuum) and where a priori electrons could freely flow from source (a wire) to the sink (a plate).
 However, there is a gate (a grid)  between the two, where modulating its voltage  can block the  flow of electrons.